ernesto-sun/ConfiConfigPHP/README.md

 Made to be integrated into any kind of PHP-project.

-Developed in the context of *Total.HTM Easy*.
+Developed in the context of [Total.HTM Easy](https://github.com/ernesto-sun/Total.HTM-Easy).

 *Confi Config PHP* is Open Source.